wolfhut/comfy-nest-in-azure/network-infrastructure/network-infrastructure.md

 That will work even if there's only 2 machines in each set.
 If there's 2 machines in the set, then the first two created will be in zones A and B, then the next two will be in zones C and A. It still works out.

+(Note that for things that there will only ever be one of, NAT rules are a convenient shortcut in a Load Balancer.
+You don't have to create a whole backend pool, a NAT rule works just fine)